jmp-boot/jmp-payload/README.md

 Welcome to `booters`!
 ========================

-This is a bootloader framework.
-It uses CPU architecture-specific crates, which are exposed as a unified API for generating customised bootloaders for various devices.

-The main purpose of why this project was created was for multi-booting phones.
-At the moment, I'm targeting Mediatek and Qualcomm devices, with the aim of booting Linux or Windows 10/11.
-There will also be support for x86 MBR BIOS and x86_64 BIOS/UEFI in the future.
+This is an experiment to create a new, libre bootloader for Android, UEFI (arm64/x86_64), and other embedded targets.

+The history of this project stems from my dissatisfaction of chipset OEMs using permissively-licensed bootloaders for their boot process, and not contributing back.
+That, combined with a lack of documented and reviewed code, led to the creation of this project.

+For example, I was trying to hack on a GUI to the LK bootloader (now DMCA'd, point in hand) for the Astro Slide by Planet Computers.
+This was an bad developer experience with the codebase, and I wanted something more readable to hack with.
+This bootloader keeps that desire alive.

 ## License

-This is [licensed][license] under the MIT license.

-[license]: /LICENSE
+You can see the licenses used with the REUSE tool by FSFE.